BryanSchuetz/dai/_news/new-journal-article-details-how-rural-mekong-communities-are-implementing-science-based-measures-for-climate-adaptation.markdown

 title: New Journal Article Details How Mekong Communities Implement Climate Adaptation
 date: 2017-01-18 18:41:00 Z
 solutions:
-- Natural Resource Management
+- Nature, Oceans, and Biodiversity
-- Climate
+- Climate and Environment
 regions: Asia and the Pacific
 projects: Southeast Asia—Mekong Adaptation and Resilience to Climate Change (ARCC)
 clients: U.S. Agency for International Development